LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

    ``+``, or ``-`` as Logtalk supports :ref:`mode directives <predicates_mode>`.
 #.
 Convert any explicit qualified calls to module predicates to messages
-   by replacing the ``(:)/2`` operator with the :ref:`control_send_to_object_2` message sending operator when the referenced modules are also being converted into objects.
+   by replacing the ``(:)/2`` operator with the :ref:`control_send_to_object_2` message-sending operator when the referenced modules are also being converted into objects.
 Calls in the pseudo-module ``user`` can be encapsulated using the :ref:`control_external_call_1` Logtalk external call control construct.
 You can also use instead a :ref:`directives_uses_2`